Friday, September 25, 2015

 The Girl turned 24 on Saturday.

-I wish we could have visited her but she is living her Big Girl life in Houston, on her own terms, and with her own plans...however a gift* is on it's way to her and she has a rain check for birthday cake next time we see her.
+She is living her Big Girl life in Houston, on her own terms, and with her own plans.
 It's weird when your kids get so big that they leave home and their birthdays belong to them, not you.
 I'm not sure I like it, but as Hubby says: "It is what it is".
+Happy Birthday, Coco!

 Friday, September 11, 2015